House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Car engines burn gasoline or diesel fuel, creating combustion gases like carbon dioxide, carbon monoxide, sulfur dioxide, and nitrogen oxides.
 The level of pollutants emitted depends on the fuel used in an engine and how it was manufactured.

-Pollutants are emitted in greater amounts when an engine is cold due to incomplete combustion.
+Pollutants are emitted in larger amounts when an engine is cold due to incomplete combustion.
 The emissions from a car’s tailpipe contain chemicals that react with other chemicals in the atmosphere.
 They produce smog and other dangerous pollutants.

 (UCSUSA)